filesender/filesender/docs/v3.0/install/index.md

 RedHat/CentOS or Debian platform but any Linux variant should work with some modifications (most notably about installing the required additional software packages).

-Our hope is that FileSender installation should take less than an hour.
-There are docker images of FileSender available which you might like to use to quickly see if this is the software that you are looking for.

 While efforts have been made to make sure this documentation does not contain mistakes and is as clear as possible if you see an issue